 Coiled Tubing Services.
 The Corporation provides coiled tubing services by running tubing into wells to perform various well servicing operations.
 Coiled tubing units are often used together with the appropriate support equipment to pump nitrogen, acid or other fluids into wells in order to remove unwanted corrosive acids, solids, gels and fluids from the wellbore and producing zone.
 Coiled tubing units can also be used to set and remove tools, perform well abandonments and set siphon or velocity strings, which promote the production of oil and natural gas without the accumulation of fluid in the wellbore.
 Coiled tubing remains the preferred completion tool for drilling out composite plugs and ball seats in horizontal wells after multi-stage fracturing jobs.
 Since 1999, the Corporation has successfully developed innovative equipment and treating procedures required to effectively complete coiled tubing assignments, from relatively simple shallow oil and natural gas operations to deeper, more technically challenging horizontal wells.
-As of December 31, 2018, the Corporation had:
+As of December 31, 2019, the Corporation had:

-- 2 coiled tubing units in the United States, both of which are temporarily idled; - 14 coiled tubing units in Canada, of which 11 are active and 3 are temporarily idled; - 6 coiled tubing units in Argentina, of which 5 are active and 1 is temporarily idled; and - 7 coiled tubing units in Russia, of which 6 are active and 1 is temporarily idled.
+- 1 coiled tubing unit in the United States, which is currently idled; - 14 coiled tubing units in Canada, of which 11 are active and 3 have been idled; - 6 coiled tubing units in Argentina, all of which are active; and

+• 7 coiled tubing units in Russia, of which 3 are active and 4 have been idled.

-For the years ended December 31, 2018 and 2017, coiled tubing services accounted for 4% and 6%, respectively, of the Corporation's revenue.
+For the years ended December 31, 2019 and 2018, coiled tubing services accounted for 5% and 4%, respectively, of the Corporation's revenue.

 Cementing Services.
 Drilling for oil and natural gas involves penetrating numerous geological layers, many of which may be saturated with fresh or salt water, oil, natural gas or combinations of all three.
 To protect groundwater from contamination emanating from the wellbore, surface casing is run to a depth below the level of groundwater and fresh water aquifers and cemented in place.
 In many wells, intermediate and production casing is also run below the level of surface casing and cemented in place.
 Once the cement has hardened, all of the geological formations that have been penetrated are isolated from each other and the completion of the well can proceed.
-Historically, the Corporation has grown this service line through acquisitions and capital investment.
-As of December 31, 2018, the Corporation had:
+Historically, the Corporation has grown this service line through acquisitions and capital investment but due to declining financial returns and increased competition, the Corporation has ceased offering cementing services in all of its operating areas except for Argentina, where it remains a market leader.
+As of December 31, 2019, the Corporation had:

-- 10 cementing units in the United States, all of which are temporarily idled; and - 13 cementing units in Argentina, of which 11 are active and 2 are temporarily idled.
+- 5 cementing units in the United States, all of which have been idled; and - 14 cementing units in Argentina, of which 13 are active and one has been idled.

-For each of the years ended December 31, 2018 and 2017, cementing services accounted for 1% and 2%, respectively, of the Corporation's revenue.
+For each of the years ended December 31, 2019 and 2018, cementing services accounted for 1% of the Corporation's revenue.